dhruvmistry2000/Battery_Notifier/README.md

 ## Battery Notification Bash Script 🐧

 This script helps manage your laptop's battery by notifying you when it is fully charged (100%) and when it reaches a low level (20%).
 This way, you can prevent overcharging and ensure your laptop doesn't shut down due to low battery.
-The script is designed for Linux systems, and I have tested it on Ubuntu 23.04.
+The script is designed for Linux systems.

 # Installation

-## Run the setup script
+# Run the setup script
 To install the battery notifier, execute the following command: bash
 ```